polyaxon/polyaxon/site/integrations/sendgrid.md

 ---
 title: "SendGrid"
 meta_title: "SendGrid"
-meta_description: "How to receive notifications from Polyaxon directly to your email using sendgrid.
-Get email notifications when an experiment, job, build is finished using sendgrid so that your team stays in sync."
+meta_description: "How to receive notifications from Polyaxon directly to your email using Sendgrid.
+Get email notifications when an experiment, job, build is finished using Sendgrid so that your team stays in sync."
 custom_excerpt: "SendGrid is a cloud-based SMTP provider that acts as an email delivery engine, allowing you to send email without the cost and complexity of maintaining your own email servers."
 image: "../../content/images/integrations/sendgrid.jpg"
 author: